WINERY: Condado de Haza

 VARIETY: 100% Tempranillo

-LOOK: Clean and brilliant with an attractive purple hue and a violet rim.
+LOOK: Clear and bright.
+Cherry-red colour with a violet rim.

 VINEYARD AND PRODUCTION